 - Under Medicare Part A, which covers inpatient hospital stay and skilled nursing facilities, the premiums are free.
 However, you are expected to pay deductibles and co-insurance depending on your length of stay and nursing needs.

 - Medicare Part B, covering outpatient medical services, is not free.
-There is also a yearly deductible of $203, and co-sharing costs for your expenses once exceed the annual deductible of 20%.
+There is also a yearly deductible, and co-sharing costs for your expenses once exceed the annual deductible of 20%.

 Suppose you want to manage the risk of out-of-pocket costs under Original Medicare.
 In that case, you can purchase a Medicare Supplement (Medigap) plan designed to help pay for the out-of-pocket health care costs (or ‘gaps’) that Original Medicare does not cover in return for a monthly premium.

 With Medicare Advantage (MA), your out-of-pocket expenses (deductibles, co-payments, co-insurance) will depend on the plan you choose.
 The good news is that there is a capped maximum out-of-pocket amount mandated by law.
 Besides, regular doctor and specialist visits are typically charged on a copay or fixed dollar amount basis (versus 20% for Original Medicare), so you always know your cost upfront.

 Under a standalone Medicare Part D Prescription Drug Plan (PDP), you will also have premium, deductible, and co-payment obligations.
 Co-payments may vary between plans.
 So, study this closely when you renew your Medicare plan coverage.
 Your choice of pharmacy also affects the total cost.